metreeca/java/docs/tutorials/consuming-jsonld-apis.md

 ## Collections

-To retrieve the description of a published collections, as specified by the associated data model, perform a `GET` operation on the URL identifying the collection.
+To retrieve the description of a published container, as specified by the associated data model, perform a `GET` operation on the URL identifying the container.

 ```shell
 % curl --include "http://localhost:8080/products/"